BACKPACKS/BOOK BAGS/GYM BAGS/PURSES

 Purses will be permitted to be carried throughout the school day provided they are of a reasonable size.
 The administration reserves the right to limit the size, in its sole discretion.
 Violations will be subject to disciplinary guidelines.

-Early dismissals have been tentatively scheduled for the following days: September 27, November 1 and 27, December 20, March 27, and April 8.
-On these days, learner dismissal will be at 12:28 p.m.
+Early dismissals have been tentatively scheduled for the following days: October 30, November 25, December 23, and March 26.
+On these days, learner dismissal will be at 12:48 p.m.

 The purpose of this assessment is to provide a direct performance measure of the learners’ proficiency in attaining the Algebra, Literature, and Biology standards.
 Learners who are absent will be scheduled to complete any portion of the test that they miss upon their return to school per the guidelines set forth by the Department of Education.